adriaaula/dada2_guidelines/README.md

  * What `maxee` did you specify?
 If this is making many reads to be lost, you can specify a bigger maxee, and even different values for the F and R reads (for example `c(2,4)`).
 The algorithm will take into account the errors in the modelling phase, so this will not make your ASVs erroneus.

- * Does the pair of reads overlapp?
+ * Does the pair of reads overlap?
 By how many bases?
 It should be >= 20 nt.

 > If you follow the tutorial, at the end of the procedure a **track analysis** is generated specifying how many reads are lost along the whole procedure.
 It is the best way to know where it failed.